magento/devdocs/guides/v1.0/install-gde/install/composer-clone.md

 *	`composer --help`
 *	`composer list --help`

-If command help displays, Composer is already installed; in thast case, you can skip the next section and continue with <a href="#instgde-prereq-compose-clone">Clone the Magento repository</a>.
+If command help displays, Composer is already installed; in that case, you can skip the next section and continue with <a href="#instgde-prereq-compose-clone">Clone the Magento repository</a>.

 If an error displays, use the following steps to install Composer.